 However, by reducing global emissions, we can keep global warming at a lower level and limit the most damaging effects of climate change.

-Reaching ‘absolute zero’ greenhouse gas emissions is probably impossible, whereas reaching ‘net zero’ emissions means removing an equal amount of CO2 from the atmosphere as we release into it.
-In other words, ensuring that the global greenhouse gas emissions from human activity are in balance with emissions reductions.
+Reaching ‘absolute zero’ greenhouse gas emissions is probably impossible.
+Reaching ‘net zero’ emissions means removing an equal amount of CO2 from the atmosphere as we release into it.
+In other words, ensuring that global greenhouse gas emissions from human activity are balanced by emissions reductions.

 Why is net zero relevant to business?

-Businesses and business leaders therefore have a crucial role to play when it comes to supporting climate change.
-One report estimated that 100 companies, including fossil fuel producers’ ExxonMobil, Shell, BP and Chevron, were responsible for 70 per cent of the world’s greenhouse gas emissions.
+Businesses and business leaders therefore have a crucial role to play in supporting climate change action.
+One report estimated that 100 companies — including ExxonMobil, Shell, BP and Chevron — were responsible for 70 per cent of the world’s greenhouse gas emissions.

 Which businesses are leading the way?